Hydrodynamic Ratchet for Tracer Transport in a Soft Microchannel: A Detailed Analysis: THEORETICAL MODEL

 And the K-integral reads

 Solving the above gives:

 Writing $\Omega = k v_{\rm slip}$, we get the following analytical expression for $R_1(z,t)$.

 One should note that the model yields an unphysical result in the limit of zero slip velocity.
 Specifically, as $v_{\rm slip} \to 0$, the expression for $R_1(z,t)$ shows unbounded temporal growth.
 Consequently, the existence of a finite slip velocity is a key physical necessity in such situations.
-After rearranging the above equation and substituting $\beta = kUR_0$ we obtain:
+The $v_{\rm slip}$ will be picked by the system depending upon the amplitude of the surface undulations excited to sustain a stationary amplitude of the flow.